geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 Okay.

 ##### **Geohot** [[00:26:22](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1582)]
-There was...
-I'm just...
+There was..
+I'm just..
 I'm discussion.

 ##### **Chenyu** [[00:26:29](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1589)]
 I'm going to follow items that's more onto other items.

 ##### **Geohot** [[00:26:34](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1594)]
 Yeah, just again, the app, I'll have a thing.
 Yeah, I want to finish it up.
 I think it's nice.
 I mean, it gives people a way to pip install tinygrad and do something right away.
 Is it imports extra?
 No, it doesn't.
 It imports nothing.
 It's 100% pure tinygrad.
 It's 150 lines and I was playing with it a lot more last night.
 It's not good.
 Like I'm still waiting.
 I don't know if it's the sampler that's bad, but the models just lose coherence after a bit.
 Which model are you using?
 I was trying a bunch of the fine-tuned ones.
 I was doing role playing stuff.
 They lose coherence after a bit and they just start repeating over and over again.
 Like it's things you'd never say to actually be to them.
 So I don't know if that's Ollama with models or bugs, implementation or sampler.
 Probably model and healthy.
 There's like 12B models.
-They're not...
+They're not..
 Oh, it's pretty bad.
 I don't know.

 ##### **Chenyu** [[00:27:50](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1670)]
 I mean, that's not something we will fix with our Ollama implementation, right?
 Because it loads of sampler does something agreed.